PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 ping 8.8.8.8 #google dns server
 ```

-# Manufacturing with C.H.I.P.
-Pro
-If you want to manufacture a product with C.H.I.P.
-Pro here's some advice.

 # Open Source
 The C.H.I.P.
 Pro is open source hardware.
 Get all the details in our [github repo](https://github.com/NextThingCo/C.H.I.P._Pro-Hardware)